isomerpages/moe-fairfieldsec/_parents/Parents in Education/Overview.md

 ##### Ongoing PiE involvement in FMS(S):

-**• Tzone**

-A safe haven within the school compound.
-It's a student’s hub run exclusively by parents.
-Parents can volunteer to serve in various capacities on Wednesdays & Thursdays, 1:00pm - 4:00pm.

-_**NOTE:** Due to the COVID-19 situation, Tzone will be closed temporarily until further notice._
+_***Each year’s line-up of events is subject to change.**_

 **• Dads@Fairfield**

-A platform especially for parents to connect!
-Networking, sharing of experiences through different activities organised by parents in Fairfield for not only dads but also for the parent community at large.
-Let’s learn and journey together to connect & make an impact in your child's life.
+A platform especially for Dads!
+Networking, sharing and parenting talks for Dads only.
+Learn how to connect with your child and make an impact in his / her life.

-**• Prayer Group**

-Parents gather fortnightly on Fridays to pray for the school, students and the Fairfield community.
+**• Parents Connect through Talks and Quarterly Walks**

 **• BLESS/Structured Self-Study Program**